eggrobin/Enmerkar/README.md

 We are in the process of [upstreaming](https://github.com/oracc/ogsl/pulls?q=is%3Apr+author%3Aeggrobin) these adjustments.

 We thank [@Zaikarion](https://github.com/Zaikarion) for testing and providing feedback on many early prototypes of the Windows version.

+We thank [@PeterConstable](https://github.com/PeterConstable) for pointing out that the Text Services Framework provides APIs that make it easy to backspace sequences as they are emitted.

 We thank Pavla Rosenstein and [@erica-scarpa](https://github.com/erica-scarpa) for testing and providing feedback on early prototypes of the macOS version.